Paths

 import krop.all.{*, given}

 A Path represents a pattern to match against the path component of the request's URI.
-Paths
+Paths are created by calling the / method on a Path to add segments to the pattern.
+For example

 Path / "user" / "create"

-matches the path /user/create
+matches the path /user/create.

-To create a path without any segments you can use Path.root
+To create a path without any segments you can use Path.root.

 Capturing Path Segments